laynaoyervides/hall_tracker_app/README.md

 ### Resources **
 create-react-app thinking in react material UI

-### Copyright © 2022 by Layna Oyervides, SiteZinger

 A view of the MVP can be seen here: https://www.loom.com/share/dbd98a00f1fe4dcea7a9b03c4c674626

 More information about the process on Medium: https://medium.com/@laynaoyervides/bespoke-hall-pass-app-with-rails-api-aa188c3ddd00

+### Copyright © 2022 by Layna Oyervides, SiteZinger
+Made as part of the Flatiron School Software Engineering Program August'21-Nov'22